deviprasad80/hello-world/FAQ.md

 ----------------------------------------------------------------------------------------------------------------------------
 ## Q:How to know the interface naming mode?

-## A: Enter the command "show interface naming_mode".
+**A**: Enter the command "show interface naming_mode".
 Initially it will be "default".

 - Example:
   ```